tusharsappal/spotifyrecruitmentproblem/README.md

 ### Directory Structure of the Project

+All the test cases and the necessary utilities and resource files are present under the `test` package.

-1. `clientautomation` package under `src/main/java`contains all the test scripts along with the JUnit Test Runner and JUnit Test suites.
+1. `clientautomation` package under `src/test/java`contains all the test scripts along with the JUnit Test Runner and JUnit Test suites.
-2. `configs` package under `src/main/java` contains all the configuration files for the project.
+2. `configs` package under `src/test/java` contains all the configuration files for the project.
-3. `utils` package under `src/main/java` contains all the utility / helper methods which are actively used by the test scripts.
+3. `utils` package under `src/test/java` contains all the utility / helper methods which are actively used by the test scripts.
-4. `images` folder under `src/main/resources` hosts all the necessary image files required in the form of Patterns for the test cases to run
+4. `images` folder under `src/test/resources` hosts all the necessary image files required in the form of Patterns for the test cases to run

 ### Steps to run the Test Cases